MrBlueXav/Dekrispator-H747CPP/README.md

 * **Desynkator** which is like three metronomic sound generators synchronized in rational ratios tempi with adjustable probabilities.
 It shares the same controls and FX as Dekrispator.
 * **Drumzator** which is a very simple demo of DaisySP percussion modules.
-CC78 and joystick/right enables toggling between the instruments.
+CC78 and joystick enables toggling between the instruments.

 It's an expensive board but I had the opportunity to get one for free but with a damaged LCD, so I could work on a version which would clearly separate USB and audio with the two embedded cores.
 Of course, at that cost (about 100€), maybe a raspberry Pi would be a better option (less hassle with hardware configuration) but it's another universe !